theaaravagarwal/Aarav_BlueStampPortfolio/README.md

 # Using the app in ./app

-To use this app, you must install "bleak" `pip install bleak` and use Python 3.1x please
+To use this app, you must install "bleak" `pip install bleak` and use Python 3.1x